DylanCope/Evolving-Protozoa/README.md

 * A protozoa's fighting ability should be a result of it's size and health (plus a random element).

 * Command line interface: ✔
     - startsim ?pelletNumber ?protozoaNumber ?parentGenomes starts new simulation pelletNumber is the number of pellets in each generation (default = 100) protozoaNumber is the number of protozoa in each generation (default = 60) parentGenomes is a file containing a set of parent genomes for generation 0 (if left blank random genomes are used)

+* Implement chunking of the tank and change protozoa update to only interact with entities in current and nearby chunks
+* Improve retina see rendering - we shouldn't have to loop through all retina cells to register an entity.